dougzilla32/CancelForPromiseKit/README.md

 ---

-CancellablePromiseKit provides clear and concise cancellation extensions for [PromiseKit][PromiseKit]
+CancellablePromiseKit provides clear and concise cancellation extensions for [PromiseKit]

-PromiseKit includes some basic support for cancellation.
+PromiseKit includes basic support for cancellation.
 CancellablePromiseKit extends this to make cancelling promises straightforward.

+This README has the same structure as the PromiseKit README, with cancellation added to the sample code blocks:

 ```swift
 UIApplication.shared.isNetworkActivityIndicatorVisible = true